A Camper’s Guide to The First Coast-to-Coast Interstate

 Keystone State Park is convenient to Idlewild Park, the oldest amusement park in Pennsylvania and the third oldest in the country after Lake Compounce and Cedar Point in Sandusky, Ohio.
 You’re also on the outskirts of Pittsburgh, where you can stay for a day or longer depending on your road trip itinerary.
 Keystone State Park has plenty to entertain, too, with tent sites, RV sites, cottages and cabins, as well as yurts.

-“I loved here.
-The was great and the amenities were better than any other state park that I have been to.
+“I loved camping here.
+The camping was great and the amenities were better than any other state park that I have been to.
 There was a lot of stuff to do swimming, kayaking, hiking and biking.
 I only wish that we would have taken our bikes.
 That’s the only thing that would have made the weekend better.” —The Dyrt camper Mike B.

 The Easy Way to Find Last-Minute Campsites